[playht_player width=”100%” height=”175″ voice=”Richard (en-US)”]

 Based on 2018 stats, there was an uptick in voice search via Google Home, Amazon Alexa, and Apple’s Siri.
 With the growth of voice search, the obvious deduction is that people are changing the way they consume content, and brands must optimize to follow suit.

-The majority of big brands have practically mastered how to create engaging micro content pieces, while many small brands are still fiddling with long-form blog posts while ignoring their Twitter and Instagram accounts.
+The majority of big brands have practically mastered how to create engaging micro content pieces, while many small brands are still fiddling with long-form blog posts and long Facebook posts while ignoring their Twitter and Instagram accounts.

 Brands like Vayner Media thrive because they distribute pieces of short, 1-min videos that offer tremendous value over Instagram, Snapchat, and Twitter.
 But, they don’t just do that; Vayner Media also publishes long-form content on Youtube, podcasts, and blogs.
 This sort of sublime micro-macro content mixing is essential for brands that want to scale.